 25. Release Notes¶

-The Robin Cloud Native Platform (CNP) v5.4.3 release has new features, improvements, fixed issues, and known issues.
+The Robin Cloud Native Platform (CNP) v5.6.0 release notes has pre- and post-upgrade steps, new features, improvements, fixed issues, and known issues.

 25.1.1.
 Infrastructure Versions¶